-In addition to my teaching responsibilities, I also coach the girl's tennis team, run the Ski and Snowboard Club, and moderate the Medical Science Club here at Foley.
+In addition to my teaching responsibilities, I also coach the girl's tennis team and help run the Medical Science Club here at Foley.
+I also help to run summer camps, retreats, and am a ski instructor in my spare time.